yunpengn/InterviewCracker/KnowledgeBase/Redis.md

 - Allow `O(1)` time complexity for the length of a given string.
 For native C, this needs `O(n)`.
 - Avoid buffer overflow for string.
 When appending new characters, SDS will dynamically allocate more spaces.
 - Minimize the number of memory allocation operations.

+## Differences between Redis Transaction and MySQL Transaction

+- Both are used to ensure the atomicity and isolation of a set of statements.
+- MySQL uses `UNDO/REDO` log to be always able to commit or rollback a given transaction.
+However, Redis is unable to rollback.